 \subsection{Equivalence classes of binary matrices}

-In this section we construct a bijection between elevated $k_0$-Dyck paths with $n$ up-steps and $\{0,1\}$-matrices of dimension $(k+1)\times n$ with precisely $n+1$ many 1's, considered up to cyclic permutation of columns.
-This will imply that the number of such paths is $\frac{1}{n} \binom{(k+1)n}{n+1}$, which is equal to $\frac{k}{n+1} \binom{(k+1)n}{n}$.
+In this section we construct a bijection between elevated $k_0$-Dyck paths (Definition~\ref{def:elevated}) with $n$ up-steps and $\{0,1\}$-matrices of dimension $(k+1)\times n$ with precisely $n+1$ many 1's, considered up to cyclic permutation of columns.
+This will imply that $\frac{1}{n} \binom{(k+1)n}{n+1}$ enumerates\footnote{Observe that this is compatible with Corollary~\ref{cor:1-marked-elevated} as $\frac{1}{n} \binom{(k+1)n}{n+1} = \frac{k}{n+1} \binom{(k+1)n}{n}$.} these paths.
 Therefore we re-establish the formula~\eqref{eq:GPW} due to~\cite{Gu-Prodinger-Wagner:2010:k-plane-trees}, while contributing a simple combinatorial interpretation of the factor~$\frac{1}{n}$ in the first formula.
-For the codes, it follows that for each fixed~$k$, the sequence $(s^{(k)}_{n, 0, 1})_{n \geq 1}$ enumerates perforation patterns for punctured convolutional $(n+1,n)$ codes: see \OEIS{A007226} for $k=2$, \OEIS{A007228} for $k=3$, \OEIS{A124724} for $k=4$; these sequences are also columns of the rectangular array \OEIS{A241262}.
+For the codes, it follows that for each fixed~$k$, the sequence $(s^{(k)}_{n, 0, 1})_{n \geq 1}$ (Corollary~\ref{cor:1-marked-elevated}) enumerates perforation patterns for punctured convolutional $(n+1,n)$ codes: see \OEIS{A007226} for $k=2$, \OEIS{A007228} for $k=3$, \OEIS{A124724} for $k=4$; these sequences are also columns of the rectangular array \OEIS{A241262}.
 As a by-product, we obtain \textbf{a new result in the spirit of the Cycle Lemma}, and \textbf{a new structure enumerated by Catalan numbers} (see details below).

 We introduce the following notions. \begin{itemize} \item Let $\EL^k_{n}$ be the family of elevated $k_0$-Dyck paths with $n$ up-steps and $kn$ down-steps. \item Let $\MA^k_{n}$ be the family of $\{0,1\}$-matrices of order $(k+1)\times n$ with $n+1$ many $1$'s and $kn-1$ many $0$'s. \item We say that two matrices in $\MA^k_{n}$ are \textit{CPC-equivalent} if they can be obtained from each other by a \textit{cyclic permutation of columns} (it is easy to see that this is indeed an equivalence relation).
 For example, the matrices $\big(\begin{smallmatrix} 1 & 0 & 1 \\ 1 & 1 & 0 \end{smallmatrix}\big)$, $\big(\begin{smallmatrix} 0 & 1 & 1 \\ 1 & 0 & 1 \end{smallmatrix}\big)$, $\big(\begin{smallmatrix} 1 & 1 & 0 \\ 0 & 1 & 1 \end{smallmatrix}\big)$ are CPC-equivalent in $ \MA^1_{3}$. \item Let $\overline \MA^k_{n}$ be the quotient set of $\MA^k_{n}$ with respect to the CPC equivalence relation. \end{itemize} \begin{theorem} For each $k\geq 1$, $n \geq 1$ we have